The bead model and limit behaviors of dimer models: Introduction and presentation of the bead model

-\item The configuration must be locally finite : the number of beads in each finite interval of a thread must be finite. \item Between two consecutive beads on a thread, there must be exactly one bead on each neighboring thread. \end{itemize} Let $\Omega$ be the set of bead configurations satisfying these two conditions.
+\begin{itemize} \item The configuration must be locally finite: The number of beads in each finite interval of a thread must be finite. \item Between two consecutive beads on a thread, there must be exactly one bead on each neighboring thread.
+A piece of bead configuration is represented in Figure~\ref{fig:perles}. \end{itemize} Let $\Omega$ be the set of bead configurations satisfying these two conditions.

-The first aim of this paper is to construct probability measures for our infinite system $\Omega$ that are uniform in a certain sense.
+The main goal of this paper is to construct probability measures for our infinite system $\Omega$ that are uniform in a certain sense.

 If there were only a finite number of threads of finite length, and a fixed number of beads on each thread, then the set $\Omega$ would be a bounded convex set of $\RR^N$, where $N$ is the total number of beads.
-Therefore the normalized Lebesgue measure on $\Omega$ would give a uniform probability measure.
-Therefore we look for probability measures that satisfy the two following properties: \begin{itemize} \item they are ergodic under the action of $\ZZ\times\RR$ by translation \item conditioned in an annular region, they induce the uniform measure on allowed configurations inside this region. \end{itemize} Such a probability measure is called an \emph{ergodic Gibbs measure}.
+Therefore, the normalized Lebesgue measure on $\Omega$ would give a uniform probability measure.
+Therefore, we look for probability measures on $\Omega$ that satisfy the two following properties: \begin{itemize} \item they are ergodic under the action of $\ZZ\times\RR$ by translation,\vadjust{\goodbreak} \item conditioned in an annular region, they induce the uniform measure on allowed configurations inside this region. \end{itemize} Such a probability measure is called an \emph{ergodic Gibbs measure}.
 When endowed with an ergodic Gibbs measure, the set $\Omega$ is called a \emph{bead model}.

-This model can be viewed as a interface model on $\ZZ^2$.
+This model can be viewed as an interface model on $\ZZ^2$.
 Indeed, the position of the beads have the same combinatorics as the square lattice $\ZZ^2$ (rotated counterclockwise by $\pi/4$).
-A configuration can therefore encoded by a \emph{height function} $\phi:\ZZ^2 \rightarrow \RR$, where $\phi(x,y)$ is the ordinate of the bead $(x,y)$ on its thread.
-The problem of existence (and uniqueness) of Gibbs measures for this model can thus be formulated in terms of \emph{random surfaces with a simple attractive potential}~\cite{Shef} reflecting the hard-core interaction between beads.
+A configuration can be therefore encoded by a \emph{height function} $\phi\dvtx\ZZ^2 \rightarrow\RR$, where $\phi(x,y)$ is the ordinate of the bead $(x,y)$ on its thread.
+The problem of existence (and uniqueness) of Gibbs measures for this model can thus be formulated in terms of \emph {random surfaces with a simple attractive potential}~\cite{Shef} reflecting the hard-core interaction between beads.
 However, this approach does not lead to an explicit expression for the Gibbs measures.
-We adopt another point of view that will allows us to give a closed formula for cylinder events.
+We adopt another point of view that will allow us to give a closed formula for cylinder events.